On This page

 Nursing home residents have extensive legal protections available under both state and federal law.
 In South Carolina, the state’s Adult Protection law helps to support nursing home residents.
 At the federal level, residents are protected by the 1987 Nursing Home Reform Act.
 The Nursing Home Reform Act grants all nursing home residents several important legal rights, including:

-• Freedom from all forms of abuse and exploitation;
+• Freedom from all forms of abuse and exploitation

-• Freedom from any form of discrimination;
+• Freedom from any form of discrimination

-• Full information regarding living arrangements;
+• Full information regarding living arrangements

-• Reasonable participation in decisions regarding medical treatment;
+• Reasonable participation in decisions regarding medical treatment

-• The ability to voice complaints without fear of retribution;
+• The ability to voice complaints without fear of retribution

-• The right to privacy;
+• The right to privacy

-• The right to make individual lifestyle decisions;
+• The right to make individual lifestyle decisions

-• Flexible visitation time with family members; and
+• Flexible visitation time with family members

-• The right to dignity and respect.
+• The right to dignity and respect

 Nursing home residents deserve to have these rights fully respected at all times.
 When a facility fails to uphold the rights of its residents, abuse and neglect are likely to follow.